Skyscanner/backpack-android/CONTRIBUTING.md

 + `npm install` to install npm dependencies
 +  Open the project in Android studio

+## Adding a new component

+A [cookiecutter][2] app is a part of the repository.
+This generates the proper kotlin classes for the component and test cases.
+To use this, run the following command and follow the process.

+`cookiecutter .`

+Once the component it generated, add it to the `settings.gradle` file to start using.

 ## Releasing

 > Backpack team only